-With more than 50 kitchen projects under his belt, Jerome Buttrick of Buttrick Wong Architects (a member of the Remodelista Architect and Designer Directory) is a veteran of kitchen design.
-One of those designs was for Julie's kitchen, which serves as an ongoing testament to his thoughtfulness on how to create a meaningful space in what has become the hub of the modern home.
-We asked him to share his insights.
+With more than 50 kitchen projects under his belt, Jerome Buttrick of Buttrick Projects (formerly Buttrick Wong Architects) is a veteran of kitchen design.
+One of those designs was for Julie’s Mill Valley, California, kitchen, which serves as an ongoing testament to his thoughtfulness on how to create a meaningful space in what has become the hub of the modern home.
+We asked him to share his insights:

 Remodelista: What’s your approach to kitchen design?

 Jerome Buttrick: Kitchens are really the soul of the house and are for more than just cooking but also for congregating, so they need to be put in the context of the home’s public spaces or the adjacent spaces.
 In a lot of older houses, the kitchen tends to be isolated and often small.
 Today, people want a kitchen that incorporates both a workspace and a casual space for dining or even working.

 RM: What are people looking for in a kitchen?

 JB: They want an efficient workspace, they always want storage, and, even if they don’t immediately realize it, they want some basic parameters to separate the wine-drinking guests from the action in the kitchen.

 RM: How do you create a kitchen that incorporates both a workspace and a casual hanging-out space?

 BW: An island is the standard way to do this or a breakfast table nearby, but it depends on the particularities of the layout.
 It can also be done by creating a little breakfast area in the kitchen with built-in casual seating for a living-room-like feel.
 The two spaces need to be fused together so they don’t look as if they are imposed on one other.